-Over the last few years lithium batteries surged in popularity and quickly overtook lead-acid batteries as the preferred option for home energy storage systems, but that does not mean the lead-acid battery is dead!
-Lead-acid battery technology is still advancing with the release of high performance tubular Gel batteries from companies such as BAE and Sonnenschein, and advanced lead-carbon batteries from Narada and GS Yuasa.
+Over recent years lithium batteries have surged in popularity and overtaken lead-acid batteries as the preferred option for home energy storage systems.
+But this does not mean the lead-acid battery is dead!
+Lead-acid battery technology is still advancing, with the release of high performance tubular Gel batteries from companies such as BAE and Sonnenschein, and advanced lead-carbon batteries from Narada, GS Yuasa and YHI Power.

-In this review we selected two of the more popular lithium (LFP) batteries from leading manufacturers Simpliphi and Pylontech against the latest deep-cycle lead-acid batteries.
-A direct comparison is not easy as each battery type behaves differently depending on the rate of discharge, depth of discharge and cycle life required.
+In this review we compare two of the popular lithium-ion (LFP) batteries from leading manufacturers Simpliphi and Pylontech against the latest deep-cycle lead-acid and lead-carbon batteries.
+A direct comparison is not easy as each battery type behaves differently depending on the rate of discharge, depth of discharge, and cycle life required.
 The full battery comparison criteria is explained in the detailed complete solar battery review.

-Lithium batteries used for home energy storage generally use lithium iron phosphate (LiFePO4 or LFP) cells due to the lower cost and long cycle life, however several well known manufacturer’s such as Tesla and LG chem use Lithium NMC cells which you can read more about here.
+Lithium-ion batteries used for home energy storage generally use lithium iron phosphate (LiFePO4 or LFP) cells due to the lower cost and long cycle life.
+However, several well known manufacturer’s such as Tesla and LG chem use Lithium NMC cells which you can read more about here.
 For this review we will be focusing on Lithium LFP batteries from leading US manufacturer Simpliphi and the popular Chinese manufacturer Pylontech.

 Battery capacity is measured in either Amp Hours (Ah) or kilowatt hours (kWh).
-The amount of energy used is taken as a percentage % of total capacity and known as the depth-of-discharge or DOD, refer to the diagram below.
+The amount of energy used, known as the depth-of-discharge or DOD is taken as a percentage % of total battery capacity, refer to the diagram below.

 This review does not include unsealed or flooded lead-acid batteries as they require high levels of maintenance and any cost savings can be outweighed by regular maintenance work required throughout the life of the battery.
 As highlighted in the full solar battery review lithium batteries have many advantages over traditional lead-acid especially in regards to usable capacity, weight, storage space and life cycle performance.